How to Sell a House with Water Damage in Seattle, WA (And Yes, You Can!)

 Minor water damage might be something you can handle yourself if you’re handy and have time to spare.

-Small leaks that you catch quickly might only need fans, dehumidifiers, and some serious cleaning effort.
-But Seattle’s humidity makes DIY tricky because missed moisture turns into mold problems that cost way more to fix.
+Small leaks you catch quickly might only need fans, dehumidifiers, and a serious cleaning effort.
+But Seattle’s humidity makes DIY tricky because missed moisture becomes mold problems that cost way more to fix.

 Alternative Selling Methods